 Fixed Rate vs. Variable Rate: What’s Better?

-Understanding rate types helps you choose the right energy plan.
+Understanding rate types gives you the power to choose the right energy plan.
 Most providers offer two main types of pricing.

 Fixed-Rate Plans